Heading

 Don’t over optimize

-I don’t try to optimize abbreviations to the nth degree (although that is my nature).
-For example, my fingers already naturally type “sep” so just go with it rather than trying to save that extra character with “sp”.
+Don’t try to optimize abbreviations to the nth degree (although that is my nature).
+For example, my fingers already naturally type “sep”, so just go with it rather than trying to save that extra character with “sp”.
+On the other hand, if you really want to save that character, you can retrain your fingers muscles accordingly.
+I've done so for some abbreviations.

 Extensions of your base text expansions don’t necessarily have to save any additional characters if they stay consistent with the main abbreviation and are easy to remember.